 Most recently, I co-founded another new venture, Monument Traders Alliance, which is laser-focused on giving regular people the tools to dominate the markets.

-Okay, so that’s my story.

-If you want to learn more about our group, I urge you to Google “Monument Traders Alliance,” and you’ll see our many positive reviews.

 One of our greatest success stories is from a reader, David D., who joined us in early 2021.
 He took $20,000 and turned it into $185,000 by December 2021 – making more from trading than from his day job.